Can CBD Help With Pain?

 Types of pain.

 Pain generally falls into a few categories, people often talk about acute and chronic pain.
-Acute pain is something which has a really quick onset, so for example if you break your leg or pull a muscle.
+Acute pain is something that has a really quick onset, so for example if you break your leg or pull a muscle.
 This sort of pain is the one that makes you shout out, just think about what happens if you stub your toe.
 That’s acute pain!

 Prescription drug treatments for pain.

 So for example, pain killers which contain Ibruprofen are better for muscular pains, such as period pain or pulled muscles etc. This is part of the anti-inflammatory group of drugs.
 They’re often referred to as NSAID drugs.
-These sort of painkillers come with their own drawbacks.
+These sorts of painkillers come with their own drawbacks.
 For example, some asthmatics are not able to take these.
 Others may have stomach issues if they take them.
 They’re also available in gel form which can be rubbed into the area where you have the pain.

-The other common type of painkillers is the ones which cover things such as codeine and the stronger opiates.
+The other common type of painkillers is the ones that cover things such as codeine and the stronger opiates.
 These painkillers are usually used for more long term pain.
 They do however tend to cause sickness and in some cases can make you really drowsy.
 The main issue with the opiate family of drugs is that people taking the stronger opiates such as Morphine and Tramadol can become addicted to them.

-Taking any painkiller comes with a risk, so we would always recommend that you discuss with your doctor.
+Taking any painkiller comes with a risk, so we would always recommend that you discuss it with your doctor.
 Even if you’re looking at taking what seems to be quite mild painkillers.